 Equipment: Anglers using lures must use single hooks.
 Upon request, one rod, one reel, and fishing line are available for your use; please request 30 days before your trip.
 A $100 breakage fee applies.
 A complete gear and tackle list is provided in our confirmation packet.

 Exclusive Fishing Areas: Since 2002, Brazilian authorities have granted River Plate exclusive entry permits to fish on Indian reserves and Government preserves.
 This means that they don’t fish where other outfitters or commercial fishermen operate.
 In exchange for exclusive entry permits, River Plate helps local communities and tribes with various humanitarian projects.

-The Uneuixi Floating Cabins - River Plate
+The Rocado Floating Cabins - River Plate

-One of their River Plate floating trains complete with cabins and 12 x 23' dining lounge will move to the
+One of their River Plate floating trains, complete with cabins and a 12 x 23' dining lounge, will move to the

 Drawing only four inches of water, the floating cabins navigate shallow water barriers in